jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

     });
   }
 //inside prototype</pre>
 This method takes a node url object passed in which was generated in the dispatcher using <code>url.parse(req.url)</code> and tries to find a file to serve.
 If you asked for <em>/css/style.css</em> this method will look for <em>/app/webroot/css/style.css</em>.
-If Node doesn&#8217;t find the file, we tell our response handler to render a 404 error.
+If Node doesn't find the file, we tell our response handler to render a 404 error.
 If we do find the file, we still have to figure out which headers to send to the browser.
 To accomplish this I created a simply header parsing method which analyzes the file extension of the request href.

 <pre class="brush:js">/</em>